 We stayed with a lovely couple, Teodora and Matias.
 They have three sons–two are grown and live on their own (one with an absolutely adorable little girl who turned two while we were there!), and one who attends secondary school in another town, due to the lack of schooling opportunities nearby.
 Teodora and Matias were so gracious, and Teodora is a true caretaker.
 From the minute we arrived, a harried, exhausted, overwhelmed group with a screaming 5-year-old who refused to get out of the van, we were welcomed with open arms.

-We were offered three rooms, but opted to use only two, because we knew the kids would feel more comfortable, at least in the beginning, with a parent in the room with them.
+We were offered three rooms, but opted to use only two, because the kids felt more comfortable, at least in the beginning, with a parent in the room with them.
 We split up: John with a kid in one room, and me with the other kids in the other room.
 One of the rooms had a bathroom en suite which was only for our use, the other room had a shared bathroom nearby.
 The rooms were two floors apart, and all doors open to the outside, which was another reason why we had a parent in each room in the beginning, while the kids adjusted to all the new-ness.

 Meals at Teodora and Matias’ are served on a strict schedule: breakfast at 7:30am, lunch at 1pm, dinner at 7:30pm.
 We had to get used to eating dinner quite a bit later than we usually do, with the kids going to bed directly after dinner.
 We were told most people eat later here because the kitchens get too hot earlier in the evening (many people use wood fires for cooking, so you can imagine how hot the kitchen can get).
 Teodora and Matias have a wood fire, as well as a propane stove/oven, and usually use the stove for cooking, though Teodora does use the fire for cooking tortillas occasionally.